A Blast From the Past: Old and New Playground Equipment

 You can probably think of many more features of your favorite play area that aren’t around today.
 But why is that?

 In the ’70s, the United States government started to look more closely at playground injuries.
 Standardization came about, and playgrounds began to change dramatically.
 Later, the American Society for Testing and Materials International (ASTM) created a set of standards that the industry adopted to change the landscape of play and old playground equipment further.

 Where Things Are Changing

-Of course, there was a certain charm to most of those old activities.
+Of course, there was a certain charm to most of the old school playground equipment.
 The rush of spinning quickly and the thrill of flying down the slide are some of the things that kept us coming back.
 Playground designers understand this appeal, and modern-day equipment tends to incorporate those fundamental thrills.
 Most of the things you remember from your childhood didn’t go away completely.
 Instead, they’ve changed in a way that improves safety for your kids and grandkids.
 Here’s how some of your iconic favorites have transformed:

-- Surfaces: Instead of letting kids fall onto hard asphalt or dirt, playgrounds now use things like poured rubber, rubber mulch, or sand.
+- Surfaces: Instead of letting kids fall onto hard asphalt or dirt, playgrounds now use things like poured rubber, rubber mulch or engineered wood fiber.
 Several new materials exist that are softer for kids to land on.
 They can enjoy heights or climb on structures without hurting themselves if they fall.